shielakri/ubuntu_on_asus_zenbook_pro_duo/issues_and_solutions.md

 This happens after using the pen for a while.
 It also seems like this happens on the screen on which the pen is first used.

 ### Sound only the first few seconds.
 It worked earlier, so I don't know what happened.
-It has not happened since.
+It has happened once after installing the OLED dimmer.

 ### Keyboard battery critically low
 According to [this question](https://askubuntu.com/questions/1190836/keyboard-battery-low-for-laptops-built-in-device), it seems like the keyboard is actually the touch screens.